pkdone/practical-mongodb-aggregations-book/src/examples/simple-examples/group-and-total.md

 ## Scenario

-You want to scan through the collection of _orders_ for shop purchases recorded in 2020 only.
-You need to group the records by customer, capturing each customer's first purchase date, the number of orders they made, the total value of all their orders and a list of their order items.
-In summary, the generated report will show what each customer shopped for in 2020.
+You want to generate a report to show what each shop customer purchased in 2020.
+You will group the individual order records by customer, capturing each customer's first purchase date, the number of orders they made, the total value of all their orders and a list of their order items.

 ## Sample Data Population

-Drop the old version of the database (if it exists) and then populate a new `orders` collection with 9 order documents spanning 2019-2021, for 3 different unique customers:
+Drop any old version of the database (if it exists) and then populate a new `orders` collection with 9 order documents spanning 2019-2021, for 3 different unique customers:

 ```javascript
 use book-group-and-total;